jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Intro/task.md

     }
 ```

-##### Listing 16-4: A thread with a closure that attempts to capture a reference to `v` from a main thread that drops v
+##### A thread with a closure that attempts to capture a reference to `v` from a main thread that drops v

 If we were allowed to run this code, there’s a possibility the spawned thread would be immediately put in the background without running at all.
 The spawned thread has a reference to `v` inside, but the main thread immediately drops `v`, using the `drop` function we discussed in Chapter 15\.
 Then, when the spawned thread starts to execute, `v` is no longer valid, so a reference to it is also invalid.
 Oh no!

-To fix the compiler error in Listing 16-3, we can use the error message’s advice:
+To fix the compiler error in the example about vector passed between threads, we can use the error message’s advice:

 ```text
     help: to force the closure to take ownership of `v` (and any other referenced